Your survival options in an attempted kidnapping are two basic choices – with no guarantee either way:

 • Although life-and-death crises allow no guarantees, possibly the best response to a hostage crime – following your intuition – is to refuse to be bound, and instead surprise him with a sudden, furious attack.
 The sooner you act the better.
 If you're with others and one of you does

-act, the others had better immediately join in attacking him, or creating chaos by fleeing (you're not abandoning the others - you're destroying his control and spurring him to flee)!
+act, the others had better immediately join in attacking him, or creating chaos by fleeing [you're not abandoning the others - you're running to get help while yelling, "I'm getting our neighbor, the ""cop"" (or anyone to call the police), thereby destroying his control and spurring him to flee]!
 See Kidnapping Prevention.

 • A weapon was present in 26 percent of violent crimes: 55 percent of all robberies, and 7 percent of all rapes/sexual assaults – according to the U.S. Department of Justice report, “Trends in Violent Victimizations 1973-2001.”

 • Whether a worst-case scenario is a shooting rampage, hostage-taking, kidnapping, multiple attackers, or facing a weapon, the key to your survival is to snap out of fear paralysis and act as soon as possible, biding your time only if you absolutely must.
 A worst-case scenario is not hopeless unless you give up hope.
 Many victims escape as long as they never give up.
 See Stress Control.

 • The Anatomy of Motive: The FBI's Legendary Mindhunter Explores the Key to Understanding and Catching Violent Criminals by John E. Douglas and Mark Olshaker.

 • The Evil That Men Do: FBI Profiler Roy Hazelwood's Journey into the Minds of Sexual Predators by Stephen G. Michaud.

 • The 48 Laws of Power by Joost Elffers and Robert Greene.

 • How to Protect Yourself from Crime by Ira A. Lipman.